lock icons on a digial screen representing 3PL cybersecurity risks

 According to Munich Re and Mandiant Cyber Underwriting’s 2025 Threat Intelligence report, manufacturing, technology, and transportation sectors are increasingly targeted by sophisticated cyber criminals.
 Standing in the crosshairs?
 The 3PL warehouses that connect these industries.

-By 2025, global financial damage from supply chain cyberattacks is projected to reach a staggering $60 billion annually.
+By the end of 2025, global financial damage from supply chain cyberattacks is projected to reach a staggering $60 billion annually.
 This includes:

 • Direct financial losses